-First, have you spoken to an Alpharetta car accident lawyer?
+First, have you spoken to one of our Alpharetta car collision lawyers?
 And second, have you signed any release or authorization forms for an auto insurance company?
-Before signing anything call The Weinstein Firm at (770) HELP-NOW.
+Before signing anything call The Weinstein Firm at 770-HELP-NOW.
 But let’s discuss the first question right now.

 If you have not yet spoken to a car accident attorney in the city of Alpharetta GA, then you should do this as soon as you possibly can.
 Even in a minor case, speaking with an attorney can help you to better understand the process of recovering the compensation you deserve and the potential value of your case.

 In most car accident cases, we find that hiring an experienced law firm to be your representation during negotiation is a sensible step to take for fair compensation.
 In a recent study performed by several insurance companies, data suggested that those who do not work with car accident attorneys for assistance tend to not recover as much in compensation as those who do.

 If you hire one of our Alpharetta personal injury attorneys for help on your accident case, your personal injury lawyer will handle all the paperwork, communications, and negotiations for you, so that you can focus on recovery.
 In addition, we will help you to recover a more significant settlement sum than you would be able to recover on your own.

 Did You Sign a Release for the Insurance Company?

 As for our second important question, as mentioned, hopefully, the answer is “no.” Insurance companies following an accident will often reach out to injury victims and attempt to get a statement.
 Sometimes, during this process, they will ask for a medical release authorization to be signed.

 No matter what an insurer tells you, do not sign any authorization to allow them access to your private medical files.
 These authorizations enable the insurance company to search your entire medical history, including medical history unrelated to your Alpharetta car crash.